CornellILCI/af-pipeline/DEVELOPERGUIDE.md

 * `EXTERNAL_DIR=true`    this is used in the shared folder setup.
 * `ASREML_ACTIVATION_CODE=`   you should get the ASREML activation code and set it using this env var so the worker can run asreml.
 * `ASREML_SEATS=1`       this should be set to 1 on local dev.

+Footnote: This is all pretty good.
+I've also set up a virtual ubuntu env on my windows box so I can isolate the back-end and pretend it's a separate machine, which has been pretty solid. --JDLS